 Illinois state employees may be eligible to take part in the state’s retirement system.
 A retirement system is a pension plan that a state uses to help public employees save for retirement.
 Public employees become members in the system and then have to contribute a certain amount of their salary.
 Those contributions grow to cover employee retirement benefits.
 Each state has at least one retirement system, but they vary in both size and scope.
 Illinois has the State Retirement Systems (SRS) of Illinois.
 Continue reading to learn more about how the SRS works and who it covers.
-If you want more hands-on help in your own retirement planning, also check out SmartAsset’s free financial advisor matching tool, which can quickly pair you with a financial advisor near you.
+If you want more hands-on help in your own retirement planning, also check out SmartAsset’s free financial advisor matching tool, which can pair you with a financial advisor who serves your area.

 How the Illinois Retirement Systems Works

 The SRS is the retirement system of Illinois.
 However, it divides further into three smaller retirement systems.
 Each system covers employees in specific occupations, but they all work similarly.